Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 - Or the worries you're cycling through your mind about the future of your team or company.

-Instead, practicing mindfulness is about facing these things and recognizing that they're there.
+Instead, practicing mindfulness is about facing these things and recognizing that they exist.
 Mindfulness conditions you to face your problems, not avoid them.

-Using mindfulness to notice difficult thoughts and feelings
+Use mindfulness to notice your difficult thoughts and feelings

 We're all human.
 Even great managers have negative feelings.
-The difference is how we respond to them.
+The difference is how you respond to them.

 This is natural.
 As a manager you've likely learned you need to step away from IC work and focus on making your team more productive.
-That means you might not have the sharpest coding skills on the team anymore.
+That means your coding skills will likely weaken at the expense of your new leadership skills.

 By noticing the jealousy and friction that's caused by it, you're able to move past it, which helps you build a better relationship with your team members.

-Use S.T.O.P. to bring awareness to a fixed mindset
+Use S.T.O.P. to bring awareness to your fixed mindset

 - Stop what you're doing and take a moment to pause, no matter what you're doing.

-- Take a deep breath and focus on the breath going in and out momentarily.
+- Take a deep breath and focus on your breath going in and out of your body.
 This helps root you back in the present instead of being locked in your own mind.

 - Observe what's going on.
 What thoughts, feelings, and sensations are you feeling?